lukeboga/helios-js/ai/2025-04-01-enhancements/03-implementation-roadmap.md

 3. **Documentation Synchronization**: All documentation will be updated to reflect only the current implementation approach, with no references to removed legacy code.

+4. **Meaningful Naming**: All types, functions, variables, and other declarations should have meaningful names that clearly indicate their purpose or behavior.
+Abstract or temporal naming patterns (like "Modern" or "Updated") should be avoided in favor of descriptive, purpose-focused names that will remain relevant over time.

 ## Preparation Phase (1-2 days)

 ### Version Control Setup